Voxel-based morphometry

 Example of a VBM analysis on patients who experience cluster headaches.

 Voxel-based morphometry (VBM) is a computational approach to neuroanatomy that measures differences in local concentrations of brain tissue, through a voxel-wise comparison of multiple brain images.

 In traditional morphometry, volume of the whole brain or its subparts is measured by drawing regions of interest (ROIs) on images from brain scanning and calculating the volume enclosed.
 However, this is time consuming and can only provide measures of rather large areas.
 Smaller differences in volume may be overlooked.
 The value of VBM is that it allows for comprehensive measurement of differences, not just in specific structures, but throughout the entire brain.
 VBM registers every brain to a template, which gets rid of most of the large differences in brain anatomy among people.
 Then the brain images are smoothed so that each voxel represents the average of itself and its neighbors.
 Finally, the image volume is compared across brains at every voxel.

 However, VBM can be sensitive to various artifacts, which include misalignment of brain structures, misclassification of tissue types, differences in folding patterns and in cortical thickness.
 All these may confound the statistical analysis and either decrease the sensitivity to true volumetric effects, or increase the chance of false positives.
 For the cerebral cortex, it has been shown that volume differences identified with VBM may reflect mostly differences in surface area of the cortex, rather than differences in cortical thickness.

 History

 Over the past two decades, hundreds of studies have shed light on the neuroanatomical structural correlates of neurological and psychiatric disorders.
-Many of these studies were performed using voxel-based morphometry (VBM), a whole-brain technique for characterizing between groups' regional volume and tissue concentration differences from structural magnetic resonance imaging (MRI) scans.
+Many of these studies were performed using voxel-based morphometry (VBM), a whole-brain technique for characterising differences in regional group volume and tissue concentration from structural magnetic resonance imaging (MRI) scans.

-One of the first VBM studies and one that came to attention in mainstream media was a study on the hippocampus brain structure of London taxicab drivers.
-The VBM analysis showed the back part of the posterior hippocampus was on average larger in the taxi drivers compared to control subjects while the anterior hippocampus was smaller.
+One of the first VBM studies and one that came to attention in mainstream media was a study on the structure of the hippocampus in London taxicab drivers.
+The VBM analysis showed that the posterior hippocampus was on average larger in the taxi drivers compared to control subjects while the anterior hippocampus was smaller.